AMMullan/python-servicenow-rest/README.md

 The REST API is active by default in all instances, starting with the Eureka release.

 Compatible with both Python 2 and 3.
+Tested with 2.7 and 3.4.

 For more info:
 http://wiki.servicenow.com/index.php?title=REST_API